 - Time Management – punctuality, preparedness, handing in assignments on time

-Professors that choose to incorporate soft skills assessment into their coursework will make these assessments worth approximately eight to 10 percent of a student’s final grade.
+Professors that choose to incorporate soft skills assessments into their coursework will make these assessments worth approximately eight to 10 percent of a student’s final grade.
 The assessments will lead to workplace readiness certificates that the school will begin to issue during the next academic year.
 These certificates will come with explanations for prospective employers, alerting them to the soft skills the student possesses that will be beneficial for any job position.
 Sue Olesiuk, the dean of academic success for Asheville-Buncombe, told Inside Higher Ed that the new certificates will help students land jobs and the skills learned will help them keep their jobs.

 Response to Local Employers